101med/mastermind/README.md

 ### Play The Game

-To play the game:
+To play the game, follow these steps:

 1. Launch the game using the provided Python script.
 2. Enter a 4-digit code using numbers from 1 to 6.
+(You can use any 10-base numbers, but numbers greater than 6 are considered invalid.)

+Note: You can press **q** at any time to stop the game and reveal the code.
+Press any other key to restart a new game with a new code, or press **q** again to quit.

 #### Feedback Pegs